bgmartins/lumlis/README.md

-# Website for the Lisbon Unit for Learning and Intelligent Systems - LUMLIS
+# Previous Version of the Website for the Lisbon Unit for Learning and Intelligent Systems - LUMLIS